vchen19/baltimore-food-insecurity/README.md

 Results and descriptions of Multiple Regression analysis can be found in [Mini Project 5](https://github.com/vchen19/baltimore_food_deserts).

 For cluster analysis, Baltimore neighborhoods were grouped by income, life expectancy, healthy food availability index, and walk score.
+Detailed methods for cluster analysis can be found [here](https://github.com/vchen19/baltimore-food-insecurity/blob/main/Analysis%20Files/cluster_analysis_methods.md).

 ![Cluster Graph](https://github.com/vchen19/baltimore-food-insecurity/blob/main/Visualizations/Clusters%201%20Graph.png)

 Next, these clusters were applied to a Plotly graph to visualize how the clusters were positioned on a life expectancy vs. income plot.
+The Python code can be found [here](https://github.com/vchen19/baltimore-food-insecurity/blob/main/Analysis%20Files/Multiple_Regression_and_Cluster.ipynb).

 ![Cluster Plotly](https://github.com/vchen19/baltimore-food-insecurity/blob/main/Visualizations/Cluster%20Plotly.png)